progrhyme/bash-logltsv/README.md

 # DESCRIPTION

-This script prints arguments in tab-separated way, adding I<time> key-value at the first entry of the line.
+This script prints arguments in tab-separated way, adding *time* key-value at the first entry of the line.

 Without installing this script, you can also write an alias in your shell for